This is The Coast: History

 This is The Coast launched in October 2020 to provide a local radio service for the Yorkshire Coast after the area's previous local station, Yorkshire Coast Radio, became part of a national radio network.

 Initially the station launched online and smart speakers before obtaining an Ofcom DAB licence later in the month.

 Programming

-The station produces all of its programmes locally with presenter led programming broadcast from 6am to 10pm on weekdays and from 8am to 6pm at the weekend.
+The station produces all of its programmes locally with presenter led programming broadcast from 6 am to 10 pm on weekdays and from 8 am to 6 pm at the weekend.

-Local presenters include Paddy Billington, Tom Hooper, Mike Nicholson, Kev Roberts, Tom Ironside and Matthew Pells.
+Local presenters include Paddy Billington, Tom Hooper, Mike Nicholson, Darren Lethem, Tom Ironside, Gareth Webb and Chris Johnson.

 News

 This is The Coast broadcasts hourly news bulletins, with headlines on the half-hour during weekday breakfast.

 The bulletins have a strong local focus with a team of in-house journalists also producing content for the station's website and smartphone app.
+The news team consists of Matthew Pells, Shaun Moore and Andrew Snaith.

 National material is provided by Sky News Radio.